-- The debtor's whereabouts are unknown and the debt is more than six (6) months old. - A determination is made that the debtor is judgment proof. - A debtor is deceased
+- The debtor's whereabouts are unknown and the debt is more than sixty (60) days old. - A determination is made that the debtor is judgment proof. - A debtor is deceased - The debtor is confined to an institution indefinitely or for more than two (2) years.

-- The debtor is confined to an institution indefinitely or for more than two (2) years. - The amount is less than \$25.00 and the debtor cannot be located.
+• The amount is less than \$25.00 and the debtor cannot be located.